contains the active ingredient amiodarone hydrochloride

 What Aratac is used for

-Aratac is used to control certain heart rhythm conditions such as a fast or irregular heart beat or rhythm.
+Aratac is used to control a fast or irregular heart beat.

 Aratac belongs to a group of medicines called antiarrhythmics.
-These medicines help the heart to beat slower and at a more
+It works by lengthening the gap between one heartbeat and

 Ask your doctor or pharmacist if you have any questions about why Aratac has been prescribed for you.